jundalisay/superblist/content/en/research/einstein/inertia.md

 )
 ```

-The kinetic energy of the body with respect to (ξ, η, ζ) diminishes as a result of the emission of light, and the amount of diminution is independent of the
+The kinetic energy of the body with respect to (`ξ, η, ζ`) diminishes as a result of the emission of light.
+The amount of diminution is independent of the properties of the body.

-properties of the body.
-Moreover, the difference K0 −K1, like the kinetic energy of the electron (§ 10), depends on the velocity.
+Moreover, the difference `K0 − K1`, like the kinetic energy of the electron (§ 10), depends on the velocity.

-Neglecting magnitudes of fourth and higher orders we may place
+Neglecting magnitudes of fourth and higher orders, we may place:

 ```
 K0 − K1 =